RoboJackets/robocup-firmware/README.md

-# GT RoboJackets RoboCup SSL - Firmware
+# Georgia Tech RoboJackets RoboCup SSL - Firmware

 The Georgia Tech RoboJackets team competes in the annual RoboCup Small Size League (SSL) competition.
 This repository contains all of the firmware that we run on our robots.
 Also, check out our [2022 qualification video](https://www.youtube.com/watch?v=o73Pt23qH1g) to see our robots in action!